aperture-sh/tank-terraform/README.md

 ## Tank Terraform OpenStack

-Terraform workflow to OpenStack and Ansible Inventory file template

-This repo uses submodules.
-For cloning use `git clone --recursive`.

-The following steps are needed to setup a Tank database:
+The following steps are needed to setup everything up:

 * You will need a working OpenStack CLI (setup using `source ./PROJECT-openrc.sh`).
 * Set necessary variables in `terraform.tfvars`.
 The docker login is needed to pull the tank image.